cosmology-tech/interchainjs/packages/encoding/README.md

 ## License

-This package is part of the cosmjs repository, licensed under the Apache License 2.0 (see [NOTICE](https://github.com/cosmos/cosmjs/blob/main/NOTICE) and [LICENSE](https://github.com/cosmos/cosmjs/blob/main/LICENSE)).
+This package is originated from the cosmjs repository, licensed under the Apache License 2.0 (see [NOTICE](https://github.com/cosmos/cosmjs/blob/main/NOTICE) and [LICENSE](https://github.com/cosmos/cosmjs/blob/main/LICENSE)).